 When I’m overwhelmed, it’s easy to lose sight of what the work is all about.
 Sometimes I need to step back and remind myself why I’m writing a chapter review that feels identical to the 20 I’ve written already this semester.
 I do it to learn, to keep my brain active and to develop skills for my future.
 That’s why I’m at college after all.

 Encourage your student to do the same as they head towards final exams.
 They may be deciding which classes to take next term.
 If so, ask them which ones will be most beneficial and enjoyable.
 Make sure they know that not every assignment will be exciting — they may have to trudge through dozens of scholarly journals or confusing concepts — but every assignment has something valuable to impart.

 The end-of-term workload isn’t an impossible mountain to climb, even though it can feel that way.
 The most important role you can play is supporting and encouraging your student to keep putting their best foot forward and power through.
 Remind them to take care of their physical and mental health, and to give themselves small rewards along the way.
-In just a few more weeks they’ll get the big reward — a nice, long winter break!
+In just a few more weeks they’ll get the big reward — a nice, long break!

 Our High School Graduation Gift Guide will help you show your love, pride and support with a gift that’s just right.